Smart Watering & Feeding for UK Vertical Gardens: Rainwater & Composting

 - Compost Tea: As I mentioned earlier, this is a gentle, nutrient-rich liquid you make by steeping compost in water.
 It's fantastic for giving your plants a natural pick-me-up without the risk of over-fertilising.
 It's packed with beneficial microbes too, which are great for soil health.

 - Liquid Seaweed/Fish Emulsion: These are organic options readily available in most UK garden centres and online.
-Liquid seaweed extract, diluted according to package instructions, provides essential micronutrients and growth stimulants for plants in vertical gardens, especially during fruiting.
+Liquid seaweed extract (paid link), diluted according to package instructions, provides essential micronutrients and growth stimulants for plants in vertical gardens, especially during fruiting.
 It's not a strong fertiliser in terms of NPK, but it really helps with overall plant health and stress resistance.
 Fish emulsion is richer in nitrogen, promoting leafy growth.
 I always give my chilli plants a feed of diluted liquid seaweed every few weeks from mid-summer onwards – they absolutely love it and produce way more fruit.
 Always follow the dilution rates on the bottle; more is definitely not better here, especially for plants in containers.

 - Specialist Vertical Garden Feeds: Some brands offer specific liquid feeds tailored for vertical systems.
 These are usually balanced with a good NPK (Nitrogen-Phosphorus-Potassium) ratio, which is essential for all-round plant health.
 Nitrogen is for leafy growth, Phosphorus for roots and flowers, and Potassium for fruits and general plant vigour.
 Look for one that's designed for container plants, as they often have a slightly different nutrient profile.
 Many of these also include chelated micronutrients, which are trace elements like iron, manganese, and zinc, presented in a form that plants can easily absorb – a real bonus for container-grown plants whose access to these might be limited.